A capitalisation threshold is the minimum purchase cost at which a business records an item as a fixed asset instead of expensing it immediately.

 Suppose the policy sets the threshold at €1,000.
 A €1,400 projector is capitalised: it gets an entry in the fixed asset register, a useful life, perhaps a residual value, and an annual depreciation charge.
 A €60 keyboard bought the same day is expensed - it hits the profit and loss account in full and never appears on the balance sheet.

 The threshold normally applies to the full cost of bringing the asset into use, not just the sticker price: delivery, installation, and initial setup usually count toward the figure.
+So a €950 machine with €120 of delivery and commissioning clears a €1,000 threshold once those costs are added in, even though the invoice line alone would fall short.
+This is the same logic that drives the difference between capital expenditure (capex) and operating expenditure (opex) - capitalised purchases are capex, expensed ones are opex.

 Choosing the threshold

 It is a trade-off.
 A low threshold keeps the balance sheet honest but multiplies the bookkeeping; a high one keeps the books simple but lets real equipment vanish into expenses.
-Small businesses typically settle on a round figure in the hundreds to low thousands; schools, nonprofits, and grant-funded bodies often inherit a threshold from their funder or auditor, since grant rules frequently dictate how purchased equipment must be recorded.
+Small businesses typically settle on a round figure in the hundreds to low thousands; larger organisations often set higher limits, since the recordkeeping cost of tracking every mid-value item outweighs the accuracy gained.

 Grouped and bulk purchases